Sometimes the analogy is made with the world of analog photography and is colloquially called digital negative, referring to the opposite of the film.

-On the other hand, cameras have very advanced algorithms and a ‘science of color’ that has evolved and improved a lot over the last few years.
+On the other hand, cameras have advanced algorithms and a ‘science of color’ that have evolved and improved a lot over the last few years.

-Direct camera JPEG images are generally of very good quality.
+Direct camera JPEG images are generally of excellent quality.

-If you are photographing scenes with high dynamic range (a lot of difference in brightness between the brightest areas and the darkest areas), then you are interested in using RAW , since you will have more information to recover highlights and raise shadows (tonal mapping).
+Suppose you photograph scenes with a high dynamic range (much difference in brightness between the brightest and darkest areas).
+In that case, you are interested in using RAW since you will have more information to recover highlights and raise shadows (tonal mapping).

 The RAW, even if you don’t use it, serves as a backup that contains all the possible information.

-If you are not going to process the image or you are going to do a very simple editing you can directly use the direct camera JPEG .
+If you are not going to process the image or you are going to do straightforward editing, you can directly use the direct camera JPEG.

 Try the different predefined image profiles of your camera: vivid, neutral, standard, landscape … These profiles are the ones the camera uses to ‘cook’ the RAW and generate the JPEG: contrast, saturation, etc.